 Brooke Schreiber is an Assistant Professor in the English Department of Baruch College, where she teaches courses in second language writing, globalization of English, the history and structure of English, and other topics in linguistics.
 Her research focuses on second language writing pedagogy, translingualism, and global Englishes, particularly in English as a foreign language (EFL) settings.
 Her work has appeared in a variety of journals, including TESOL Quarterly, the Journal of Second Language Writing, the English Language Teaching Journal, Language Learning and Technology, Composition Studies, and Composition Forum.
 She has also contributed to edited collections such as Transnational Writing Education: Theory and Practice, and Reconciling Translingualism and Second Language Writing.
 She is co-editor of two forthcoming collections: one on linguistic justice and multilingual writers, and the other on writing education in an era of isolationism.

 Location: NVC 7-298

-Steven Swarbrick is an assistant professor of English at Baruch College, CUNY, specializing in early modern English literature and the environmental humanities.
-His research spans sixteenth and seventeenth-century English literature; ecocriticism; new materialist philosophies; gender and sexuality studies, and the environmental humanities.
+Steven Swarbrick specializes in early modern literature, gender and sexuality studies, and the environmental humanities.
 Currently he is completing work on his first book project, The Environmental Unconscious: Ecological Poetics from Spenser to Milton (University of Minnesota Press, under contract).
-His publications have appeared in journals such as Cultural Critique, Discourse, Postmodern Culture, Spenser Studies, Exemplaria, and postmedieval, as well as in several edited anthologies, including Queer Milton.
-He has also coedited, with Karen Raber, a special issue of Criticism on “Renaissance Posthumanism and Its Afterlives.”
+His publications have appeared in journals such as Cultural Critique, Discourse, Postmodern Culture, Criticism, Spenser Studies, Journal of Narrative Theory, and postmedieval, as well as in several edited anthologies, including Queer Milton.
+With Karen Raber, he co-edited a special issue of Criticism on “Renaissance Posthumanism and Its Afterlives.”